tinystacks/mkdocs/docs/architecture.md

 **release.yml**.
 Updates the running service in your Amazon ECS cluster.

 If you use an existing GitHub project, you will need to find the build.yml and release.yml files in the relevant TinyStacks template in Github and check them into your existing Github repository.

+For more information, including information on how to manage "monorepos" (repositories containing multiple releases and multiple build/release files), see [Builds and Releases](builds-releases.md).

 #### Continuous Integration with Code Pipeline